 This is where NSW gets generous with established homes too.

-- Full stamp duty exemption on homes up to $800,000
+- Full stamp duty exemption on a new or existing home up to $800,000

-- Partial concession on homes between $800,001 and $1,000,000
+- Partial concession on homes above $800,000 and under $1,000,000

 How to Apply in NSW

 Apply through an approved lender (fastest — funds arrive at settlement) or directly through Revenue NSW after completion.
-You'll need: photo ID, your contract of sale or building contract, proof of citizenship or permanent residency, and a statutory declaration that you've never owned property in Australia before.
+You'll need: photo ID, your contract of sale or building contract, proof of citizenship or permanent residency and a statutory declaration that you've never owned property in Australia before.

 Victoria